galenlynch/OpenEphysLoader.jl/README.md

 ## Contributing
 Contributions are welcome, as are feature requests and suggestions.

-Pull requests should be against the develop branch, as per the [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) work flow.

 Please open an issue if you encounter any problems.